Stoyan-Ivanov/TasteThat/README.md

 # TasteThat
-Android app developed with Arduino and Firebase
+Android app developed with Android and Firebase